Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Numerical Simulation

-The reduced model is the simplest.
-It is useful because it allows analytical predictions, see Eq.~\eqref{Eq:Semianalytic}.
-The spectrum and the normalized spectral fluctuations $\frac{\sigma_P}{P}$ obtained using the reduced model are plotted in Fig.~\ref{fig:reduced_evol}.
-We see that for large frequency shift $\frac{\sigma_P}{P}$ is linear in $\vert f\vert$.
-This is predicted by the reduced model.
-Indeed, assuming that $f$ is sufficiently large that we can approximate Eq.~\eqref{Eq:Semianalytic} by a decaying exponential, writing $\eta(t)\,=\,\eta^*+\Delta\eta(t)$ with $\eta^*$ the amplitude of the unperturbed soliton, and assuming $\Delta\eta(t)$ has zero mean and is sufficiently small that we can make a series expansion in $\Delta\eta(t)$, one finds that $\frac{\sigma_P}{P}\,=\,\frac{\pi \sqrt{-\beta_2/\gamma}}{\eta^{*2}}\sigma_\eta \vert f\vert$ is linear in $\vert f \vert$, with $\sigma_\eta$ the standard deviation of $\Delta\eta (t)$.
 In Fig.~\ref{fig:Model_benchmarks} we have plotted the performance of the reduced model on the two tasks.
 We observe that this approach yields rather low performance.
 This can be explained by Eq.~\eqref{Eq:Semianalytic}, which shows that the power spectral density depends only on the soliton amplitude $\eta$, while phase information $\phi$ is lost, reducing the dimensionality of the system's state space, limiting its computational capacity.
 The Lugiato--Lefever equation is more realistic than the reduced model as it explicitly incorporates the background field (omitted in the Lagrangian analysis).
 However, the spectrum and the spectral fluctuations $\frac{\sigma_P}{P}$ plotted in Fig.~\ref{fig:LLE_evol} are very similar to the reduced model except for a small difference close to $f\,=\,0$, where the spectral interference between soliton and background beam takes place.
 The performance on tasks reported in Fig.~\ref{fig:Model_benchmarks} is also very close to the performance of the reduced model.

-\subsubsection{Ikeda map and contribution of Kelly waves.}
+\subsubsection{Ikeda map and contribution of Kelly waves}

 As shown in Fig.~\ref{fig:Model_benchmarks}, the Ikeda map gives significantly better results than the reduced and the LLE models on benchmark tasks.
 We attribute this to the fact that the Ikeda map captures additional dynamical features absent in the reduced and the LLE models~\cite{Hansson2015}.